Our Story

 About Lori and Jim

 Lori and Jim are Italian immigrants who settled in Alice Springs after stints in other states.
-Lori and Jim met and fell in love and grew their family in Alice Springs; Lori working in hospitality and Jimmy as a painter and builder.
+They met and fell in love and grew their family there, Lori working in hospitality and Jimmy as a painter and builder.

-They started numerous businesses together including the first pizza/Italian restaurant in Alice Springs, Centre Restaurant in 1965.
-Their business adventures continued to restoring the old Postmasters home now called ‘The Residence’ which is part of the National Trust, constructing units and a hotel.
-Being Italian immigrants, they have a passion for growing their own food and everyone who came by would leave with a bag of food from their orchard when in season.
+They started numerous businesses together, including the first pizza and Italian restaurant in Alice Springs, Centre Restaurant, in 1965.
+Their business adventures continued with restoring the old Postmaster's home, now called 'The Residence' and part of the National Trust, constructing units and a hotel.
+Being Italian, they had a passion for growing their own food, and anyone who came by would leave with a bag of produce from the orchard when it was in season.

-Throughout his time in Alice Springs, Jimmy worked tirelessly for the Italian community and was honoured by the Italian Prime Minister and awarded a Knighthood (Cavaliere in Italian) for services to their community in 1974.
-As a humble man, Jimmy is equally proud and modest about this recognition.
+Throughout his time in Alice Springs, Jimmy worked tirelessly for the Italian community and in 1974 he was honoured by the Italian Prime Minister with a Knighthood, Cavaliere in Italian, for services to that community.
+Being a humble man, he was equally proud and modest about it.

-Over the years, many artists who came into town would visit Lori and Jim at their property to say hello and bring their artwork to sell.
-In the early days, it was sometimes their only means of income for their family and Lori and Jim were happy to help, forging hundreds of friendships, some which still exist today.
+Over the years, many artists coming into town would visit Lori and Jim at their property to say hello and bring work to sell.
+In the early days it was sometimes the only income a family had that week, and Lori and Jim were happy to help.
+Hundreds of friendships came out of it and some of them are still going today.

 About Bridgette

-Bridgette is the youngest of the two Del Giacco children, living in Alice Springs until she was 15 before moving onto boarding school in Adelaide.
-She has lived and travelled overseas extensively eventually settling back in Australia.
+Bridgette is the youngest of the two Del Giacco children.
+She lived in Alice Springs until she was 15, then went to boarding school in Adelaide.
+She has lived and travelled overseas extensively and eventually settled back in Australia.